tedsanders/tedsanders.github.io/_posts/2018-06-11-why-does-google-think-the-slowest-animal-is-the-sloth.md

 I find it quite interesting that of the 8 websites I asked, the only website that got the answer partially correct was the also the only website that's a non-profit.

-**2020 update:** Despite being higher quality that all results returned by search engines, the Wikipedia article was deleted for being too low quality.
+**2020 update:** Despite being higher quality than all results returned by search engines, the Wikipedia article was deleted for being too low quality.
 Alas.

 ![Wikipedia deletion notice](/images/the-slowest-animal-wikipedia-deletion.png)